Béla Bollobás: Awards and honours

 In 1998 he was an invited speaker of the International Congress of Mathematicians in Berlin.
-He was elected Foreign Member of the Polish Academy of Sciences in 2013 and received an honorary doctorate from Adam Mickiewicz University, Poznań in 2013.
-In 2016, he received the Bocskai Prize.
-In 2017, he received the Széchenyi Prize and became a Member of the Academy of Europea.
+He was elected Foreign Member of the Polish Academy of Sciences in 2013, a Member of the Academy of Europea in 2017 and a member of Academia Brasileira Ciencias (ABC) in 2023.
+He received an honorary doctorate from Adam Mickiewicz University, Poznań in 2013.
+In 2016 he received the Bocskai Prize, the Széchenyi Prize in 2017 and the 2023 Friend of Hungary Prize.